namphan2599/unravel123/README.md

-## Why does no one like SQLrillex?</br>- He keeps dropping the database.
+## Why did the Python programmer not respond to the foreign mails he got?</br>- Because his interpreter was busy collecting garbage.